-Graham wants Comey to testify about Flynn request
+Chaffetz: I'm ready to subpoena for Comey memo

 - James Comey authored a memo saying that Donald Trump asked him to end an investigation

-(CNN)Leaders of the congressional investigations into Russian meddling into the US election last year are calling on former FBI Director James Comey to testify on the Hill following an explosive report released Tuesday that President Donald Trump asked Comey to end his investigation into his former national security adviser.
+(CNN)House oversight committee chairman Jason Chaffetz said Tuesday that if a memo FBI Director James Comey wrote detailing Trump's request to end an investigation exists, then his committee is willing to issue subpoenas to get it.

+".@GOPoversight is going to get the Comey memo, if it exists.
+I need to see it sooner rather than later.
+I have my subpoena pen ready," Chaffetz tweeted.

-The New York Times first reported Tuesday that Trump asked Comey to end his investigation of Flynn one day after he fired Flynn, according to a memo written by Comey detailing their discussion.
-A source familiar with the matter confirmed the contents of the memo to CNN.
+President Donald Trump asked Comey to end his investigation of Flynn one day after he fired Flynn, according to a memo written by Comey detailing their discussion.
+The New York Times first reported the memo Tuesday and a source familiar with the matter confirmed the contents of the memo to CNN.

+Head of the Republican Study Committee, Rep. Mark Walker, said that if the report is true, then it's concerning to him.

+"If that's accurate, I'm hearing that it's not -- to say that we would have some concern would be accurate, that would be troubling," Walker told CNN.
+"To act like it's not a concern would be remiss on my part."

 Ranking Democrat on the House intelligence committee, Rep. Adam Schiff, also called on Comey to testify before his panel.